 - Complete the request form and submit the request.

-- You are now directed to the ILLiad sign-in page where you enter your library card barcode and ILLiad account password.*
+- You will be directed to the ILLiad sign-in page where you enter your library card barcode and ILLiad account password.*

 *New users will need to select First Time Users to create an ILLiad account.
 This account allows users to log into the ILLiad system and place ILL requests and track them.